kailaix/ADCME.jl/docs/src/customop.md

 }
 ```

+!!! note
     In this implementation we have used `Eigen` library for solving sparse matrix.
 Other choices are also possible, such as algebraic multigrid methods.
 Note here for convenience we have created a global variable `SpMat A;`.
 This is not recommend if you want to run the code concurrently.

 **Step 3: Compile**